Eligibility for VA disability benefits

-- Served on active duty, active duty for training, or inactive duty training, and
+- You served on active duty, active duty for training, or inactive duty training

-And at least one of these must be true.
-You:
+And at least one of these must be true:

-- Got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice disability claim), or
+- You got sick or injured while serving in the military—and can link this condition to your illness or injury (called an in-service disability claim), or

-- Had an illness or injury before you joined the military—and serving made it worse (called a preservice disability claim), or
+- You had an illness or injury before you joined the military—and serving made it worse (called a pre-service disability claim), or

-- Have a disability related to your active-duty service that didn’t appear until after you ended your service (called a postservice disability claim)
+- You have a disability related to your active-duty service that didn’t appear until after you ended your service (called a post-service disability claim)

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?